 There have been multiple times where I have attempted to take my gastronomic prowess to new levels.
 Tragically the best that has out of these endeavours is the gourmet names I have served up with each domestic faux pas.

-I also experience grocery shopping anxiety (which I blame on my bipolar).
+I also experience grocery shopping anxiety.
 I am unenthused by supermarkets, they remind me of my shortcomings and cast me into panic and blank-mindedness.

 My current shopping repertoire consists mostly of ;-